mggg/GerryChain/docs/user/recom.rst

 of the cut.

-In the implementation of :meth:`~gerrychain.tree.biparition_tree` we further bias this choice by deterministically selecting bridge edges first.
+In the implementation of :meth:`~gerrychain.tree.biparition_tree` we further bias this choice by deterministically cutting bridge edges first (when possible).
 In the event that multiple types of regions are specified, the surcharges are added together, and edges are selected first by the number of types of regions that they span, and then by the surcharge added to those weights.
 So, if we have a region surcharge dictionary of ``{"a": 1, "b": 4, "c": 2}`` then we we look for edges according to the order

 - ("a", "b", "c")
 - ("b", "c")